red-hat-data-services/ods-ci/CONTRIBUTING.md

      - Select TEST_CLUSTER
      - Build

-- Once finished, add a comment to the PR with the test run results, and a link like in the example below:
+- Once finished, add a comment to the PR with the test run results, and a link like in the example below and add the label _Verified_ to the PR using GitHub interface:

   ```
   https://opendatascience-jenkins-csb-rhods.apps.ocp-c1.prod.psi.redhat.com/job/rhods-ci-pr-test/49/console